 When stationed on Hoth, the Rebel Alliance modified T-47 airspeeders to become snowspeeders, fast flying conveyances for patrol and defense of their hidden base.
 It took some doing to keep the crippling cold from permanently grounding their airforce, but Rebel ingenuity overcame the relentless Hoth elements.
 The T-47 airspeeder is a small, wedge-shaped craft with two forward-facing laser cannons.
 In its rear arc is a harpoon gun fitted with a heavy-duty tow cable.
 The snowspeeder is a two-man vessel, with a pilot and rear-facing tailgunner.

 The Rebel Alliance stood bravely against the evil of the Galactic Empire, never backing down despite overwhelming odds.
-Formed by Bail Organa and Mon Mothma after the Clone Wars, the Rebellion worked in secret for decades to overthrow the Emperor and restore democracy to the galaxy.
+Formed from resistance movements that arose during the Clone Wars, the Rebellion worked in secret for decades to overthrow the Emperor and restore democracy to the galaxy.
 Eventually, armed with the firepower of ships like the X-wing and A-wing, and the leadership of figures including Princess Leia and Admiral Ackbar, the Rebel Alliance triumphed over the Empire at the Battle of Endor.